Gashmob/AVOW/CONTRIBUTING.md

     - If you need several file, create a folder with the name of the algorithm in the same directory.
     - Then include your `.hpp` file in `src/algorithm/algorithms.hpp` with the other algorithms, please sort the includes.
 And add your algorithm in the `algorithms` list, same as usual, sort it by name.
+- If you add new data structure, try to make it generic and add it in `src/utils/data.hpp`, so future contributors can use it.
+- Same for utility functions, add them in `src/utils/tools.hpp`.